St. Macartin's Cathedral

 Enniskillen, Northern Ireland

-This page on our website we proudly dedicate to our Honorary Treasurer, Mr NORMAN HILLIARD.
-We thank God for the fifty years he has given to this very important post as well as for the manner in which the work has been done.
-Norman has combined length of service with professional competence and personal dedication to such an extent that he is, in the very best possible way, taken for granted.
-Over that half century the people who have shared with Norman in the affairs of the Parish are undoubtedly those who realise most how much he does and the time he gives to ensure that our finances are correctly and efficiently administered.
+This page on our website we proudly dedicate to the memory of our Honorary Treasurer, who died suddenly on Thursday 28th April 2011.
+We thank God for the more than fifty years he gave to this very important post as well as for the manner in which the work was done.
+Norman combined length of service with professional competence and personal dedication to such an extent that he was, in the very best possible way, taken for granted.
+Over that half century the people who shared with Norman in the affairs of the Parish are undoubtedly those who realise most how much he did and the time he gave to ensure that our finances were correctly and efficiently administered.

 In recent years the Select Vestry gave consideration to how best to pay tribute to Norman’s work and decided that it could do nothing better than place a stained glass window in the south aisle of the Cathedral.
 Norman had previously resisted such plans but persistence won the day so that he, for once in his life, gave in!